sambranaivan/CardScriptsWiki/Counters.md

-Counters are represented by unique hexadecimal value, starting in 0x1, the value for Spell counters.
-Even if the English text of some cards lixe **BOXer** or **Kickfire** refer only to "Counter" (i.e. not giving it an specific name), those counters are considered to be different from each other.
+Counters are represented by unique hexadecimal value, starting with 0x1, the value for Spell counters.
+Even if the English text of some cards like **BOXer** or **Kickfire** refers only to "Counter" (i.e. not giving it an specific name), those counters are considered to be different from each other.
 Counters are grouped in two categories.
 - Global counter
 - Permission counters